Features

 Analytics Dashboard

-ChatCart Pro includes a built-in analytics dashboard that tracks every click on the WhatsApp button.
-No external services, no Google Analytics required — all data is stored locally in your WordPress database.
+ChatCart Pro includes a built-in analytics dashboard that tracks every click on every button the plugin adds to your store: WhatsApp checkout buttons, contact channel buttons, and floating button slots.
+Each button type and channel is tracked independently, so you can see exactly which buttons and platforms your customers engage with.
+No external services or Google Analytics required.
+All data is stored locally in your WordPress database.

 Accessing Analytics

-In your WordPress admin sidebar, go to CCP Analytics.
+After activating your license key, a CCP Analytics entry will appear in your WordPress admin sidebar.
+Go to CCP Analytics to access the dashboard.
 This is a separate admin page from the main ChatCart Pro settings.

 What Is Tracked

-Each time a customer clicks a WhatsApp button, ChatCart Pro records a click event in the wp_ccp_click_events database table.
+Each time a customer clicks any ChatCart Pro button, a click event is recorded in the wp_ccp_click_events database table.
 The following data points are stored per click:

 - Timestamp: The date and time of the click.